Why UBC Science Co-op

 Watch as students describe why you’re not just hiring a UBC student, you’re hiring UBC.

-With the largest Co-op Program in Western Canada, UBC offers you access to over 5,000 co-op students across Applied Science, Arts, Business, Forestry, Kinesiology, and Science.
+With the largest Co-op Program in Western Canada, UBC offers you access to over 5,000 co-op students across Applied Science, Arts, Business, Forestry and Science.
 We pre-select students so you can feel confident you’re getting the best candidate for the job.
 The best is the only thing you’ll get.
 The opportunity you’re providing our students is invaluable.
 That’s why we’ll provide you with support for recruiting, interviewing and hiring.

 Hiring a Co-op student is one of the most effective means for employers across many sectors to identify and acquire key talent.